Albert Sammons

-Albert Edward Sammons CBE (23 February 1886 – 24 August 1957) was an English violinist, composer and later violin teacher.
+Albert Edward Sammons (23 February 1886 – 24 August 1957) was an English violinist, composer and later violin teacher.
 Almost self-taught on the violin, he had a wide repertoire as both chamber musician and soloist, although his reputation rests mainly on his association with British composers, especially Elgar.
-He made a number of recordings over 40 years, many of which have been re-issued on CD.
+Sammons made a number of recordings over 40 years, many of which have been re-issued on CD.

 Early life and education

 Albert Sammons was born in Fulham, the second eldest of four children.
 His father was a shoemaker and good amateur violinist.
 Sammons started to receive some lessons from his father around the age of seven.
 Apart from these lessons, he was virtually self-taught.
 His first professional engagement was in the band at the Earls Court Exhibition in 1898; the conductor was so impressed by the 12-year-old that he made him leader.
 He left school at this time and became a professional musician – partly to bring extra income to the household, as his father was a compulsive gambler.

 Sammons's father took both Albert and his eldest brother Tom to symphony concerts at St James's Hall and Queen's Hall.
 The boy began to gain a reputation for his reliability and was engaged by many London musical establishments, as well as in the 'Hungarian' and 'White Viennese' bands popular at the time.
 Sammons also received a few free lessons from the Eugène Ysaÿe-trained Spanish violinist Alfredo Fernandez.
 At 16, relations with his father reached a point where Albert and his brother left home to stay with friends, only returning when his father walked out to join the band on an ocean liner and the two brothers were therefore obliged to provide for the rest of the family.